spryker/spryker-docs/docs/pbc/all/order-management-system/202311.0/base-shop/datapayload-conversion/state-machine/common-pitfalls-in-oms-design.md

 ## Long chain onEnter

-**Example:** When a recalculation is started by `oms:check-condition` it triggers a chain of `onEnter` events with more than eight transitions in it.
+**Example:** When a recalculation is started by `oms:check-condition`, it triggers a chain of `onEnter` events with more than eight transitions in it.
 ![long-chain-on-enter](https://github.com/xartsiomx/spryker-docs/assets/110463030/2cafb0fe-1388-434e-a783-7838535a69e7)

 **Issue:** Long chains of `onEnter` events can be “fragile”.
 It increases the time of execution, memory consumption, and the risk of having an error in the middle of the process, which results in a stuck order item.